The world got out of -let’s just say- a rough spot in history, which means it is the absolute best time to celebrate life.

-Of course, we take for granted that you are choosing Greece for your vacation, and for that reason, here we present to you the best way to plan your trip to Greece, to make your Greece itinerary one for the books.
+Of course, we take for granted that you are going to visit Greece for your vacation, and for that reason, here we present to you the ultimate Greece travel guide for 2023.
 Enjoy!

-Couple enjoying the view during a Greek trip - credits: View Apart/Shutterstock.com
+Couple enjoying the view - credits: View Apart/Shutterstock.com

-Being confined in the walls of your home for that long couldn’t be but the ultimate motivation to pull the trigger and book the trip to Greece, whether you’d been planning for it before the dreadful outbreak of the Coronavirus or you feel like indulging in new experiences now that you can.
+Being confined in the walls of your home for that long couldn’t be but the ultimate motivation to pull the trigger and book the trip of your dreams, whether you’ve been planning for it since the dreadful outbreak of the Coronavirus or you feel like indulging in new experiences now that you can.

-Thankfully, there is an endless supply of things to do in Greece, depending on your budget, preference, and interests, so no matter what you’re looking to experience, you’ll find in the country that never lacks sunshine!
+Thankfully, there is an endless supply of things to do in Greece, depending on your budget, preference, and interests, so no matter what you’re looking to experience, you’ll find it in this country that never lacks sunshine!

 The Corfu trail - credits: Anja Goldstein/Shutterstock.com

 Oh yes, the age-old question: when is the right time to visit Greece?
-Most people’s answers to that question would be much more simplistic than the one we’ll give you here.
-Hurrying to yell, "summer, of course" is the obvious thing to do.
+Most answers to that question would be much more simplistic than the one we’ll give you here.
+Hurrying to yell, "summer, of course," is the obvious thing to do.

 If, however, you’re looking for a much more quiet and authentic Greek experience, then maybe you should hold off booking your Greek holidays right in the middle of summer to the Cyclades or Ionian islands and consider spring or early autumn as viable options.

 In our humble opinion, late spring is the best season in Greece as it is warm enough to enjoy it but not heatstroke-inducing.
-If you want to follow our advice and choose spring for your Greek vacation, don’t forget to look into the top choices for spring in Greece!
+If you want to follow our advice and choose spring for your Greek vacation, don’t forget to look into the top choices for Greece in spring!

-The mainland of Greece has a number of regions that are excellent for a winter adventure.
-Yes, there won’t be sparkling beaches involved, but there will be striking landscapes, beautiful castles, imposing mountains, our favorite ski resorts, and luscious nature that won’t let you regret your choice even for a minute!
+Mainland Greece has a number of regions that are excellent for a winter adventure.
+Yes, there won’t be sparkling beaches involved, but there will be striking landscapes, beautiful Greek castles, imposing mountains, our favorite ski resorts in Greece, and luscious nature that won’t let you regret your choice even for a minute!
 Let's continue with our Greece vacation guide that will make your Greece trip :

 Couple having fun on kayaks - credits: Stock Studio/Shutterstock.com